Scimba basics II: Natural gradient preconditioners

 ENGpde = Laplacian2DDirichletStrongForm(ENGspace, f=f_rhs, g=f_bc)

 Notice the use of the matrix_regularization argument when instantiating the pinn.
-It is set to \(10^{-6}\) by default which suits to most problems.
+It is set to \(10^{-6}\) by default.
+In your examples, play around with this parameter as preconditioning with ENG is sensitive to this parameter.

 [6]: